particle-iot/docs/src/content/tutorials/learn-more/ethernet-featherwing.md

 The Particle PoE module plugs into the Ethernet FeatherWing to add the ability to power your 3rd-generation Particle device, typically a Xenon.

 It uses the Silvertel [Ag9905M](/assets/datasheets/Ag9900M.pdf) and can supply 1800 mA to your device and any Feather accessories.
+It is a Class 0 IEEE 802.3af device.

+Note that because the Ethernet FeatherWing with PoE supplies 5V to the device by the VUSB pin, you should not power it by both PoE and the USB serial port at the same time.

 **TKTK: Picture**